0xAA55/VB6JSON/README.md

  * Numbers turns into `Long` or `Currency` depends on it's range (i.e. If it can't fit into a `Long` then it's a `Currency`).
    - Floating point numbers or numbers with scientific notation will be a `Double`.
  * Strings turns into VB6 Strings.
- * Arrays turns into VB6 Variant Arrays.
+ * Arrays turn into VB6 Variant Arrays, every element of the array doesn't need to be the same type.
  * Objects turns into `Scripting.Dictionary`.

 The function `JSONToString()` do the reverse work: turn the `Variant` into a JSON string.